Ready to Study Abroad?

 Due After Acceptance

 After acceptance, students must submit an Apostille-Certified Bachelor’s Degree of University Diploma.
 The Hague Apostille (Apostille Convention) is a method of validating a public document for use outside of its origin country.
 In the United States the Competent Authorities designated to issue Apostilles are the Secretaries of States.
 Students wishing to enroll in graduate level coursework at Elisava must receive an Apostille on their degree from the state of the degree’s issuance.
-This can usually be done through the mail.
-Each state’s requirements vary somewhat; please choose the appropriate state from the drop-down menu on this website for details.

 The Master’s Degree in Temporary Space Design (TSD) is structured into two semesters.
 Two specific subject areas are addressed in each semester, so that a total of four subject areas are covered during the Master’s Degree.

 Welcome session and general introduction to TSD, presentation of the directors’ and core teachers’ academic and professional profiles, informal meeting and networking.

 SEMESTER 1: EVENTS AND POP-UPS

 Module 1: Thematic and Methodological Foundations

 The aim of this unit is for students to acquire a general and cross-cutting knowledge of the different formats in temporary space design, through a seminar focused on their fundamental characteristics and the study of examples presented by the core professors and other leading practitioners in the field who will show their work and explain their production processes.
 Students will be asked to complete a series of exercises summarizing what they have learned.